-- 12.1 Information sharing occurs when one or more agencies or professionals share information about a data subject for the better provision of a service or where it is in the best interests of that data subject. - 12.2 The Council has signed up to the standard for sharing personal data across Staffordshire as part of the 'One Staffordshire' data sharing agreement, and sharing of personal data should comply with this standard. - 12.3 Information Asset owners / service managers must ensure that the Information Manager is consulted where a new sharing agreement is being considered.
+12.1 Information sharing occurs when one or more agencies or professionals share information about a data subject for the better provision of a service or where it is in the best interests of that data subject and/or where a lawful basis exists to do so.

+- 12.2 The Council has signed up to the standard for sharing personal data across Staffordshire as part of the 'One Staffordshire' data sharing agreement, and sharing of personal data should comply with this standard. - 12.3 Information Asset owners / service managers must ensure that the Information Manager is consulted where a new sharing agreement is being considered.